Any diet that eliminates all bread is a diet that won’t work for me.

 This is my stance, and I’m not backing down.
 After all, if there’s one thing I’ve learned from assessing hundreds of diets, it’s that creating a plan that completely removes all foods you love is an approach that has a high likelihood of failure.

 And while I realize my diet isn’t for everyone, I also understand that bread is something that is almost universally enjoyed.
 So if you’re trying to limit your carbs, up your protein, and follow a diet where you avoid potential allergens (like gluten or dairy), then this recipe might become a weekly staple of your diet and allow you to still eat bread.

-Created by Liv Langdon, founder of Liv Lang & Prosper, this low carb bread recipe surprises with it’s ability to capture the texture of an enjoyable bread, but with a nutrition profile that will leave anyone smiling. -AB
+Created by Liv Langdon, founder of Liv Out Loud, this low carb bread recipe surprises with it’s ability to capture the texture of an enjoyable bread, but with a nutrition profile that will leave anyone smiling. -AB

 How to Make Low-Carb, High-Protein Bread

 We could all use a little more bread and vegetables in our life, but one is viewed as healthy and the other a pain to to eat.
 But who says we can’t have both in our diet and enjoy it?
 Packed with protein, high in fiber and low in carbohydrates, this cauliflower bread will be sure to please your taste buds.
 It’s a perfect garlic bread alternative to the popular zucchini “spaghetti” and meatballs.
 Toast a slice up with your morning omelet for a protein-packed breakfast, or eat it when you just want to eat a piece bread because you’re a human and it tastes good.